 Some people experience seizures and hallucinations, too.
 Quitting cold turkey from alcohol can also cause delirium tremens (DTs) which are potentially life-threatening.

 There are many factors involved in stopping drug use including what kind of substance you use, how much of it you take regularly, and how often you take it.
 In most cases, cold turkey is not the easiest or safest way to do it.

 What tends to happen is once the side effects start, people become so uncomfortable they use the drug again to make them stop.
 If you do decide to try to quit cold turkey, you should talk to your doctor first.
 Also, have someone stay with you during this time.
 They can make sure you drink plenty of water and just provide some comfort.
 They are also there to get you medical attention should you need it.

-You’ll want to have plenty of over-the-counter medications on hand like pain relievers and antidiarrheals.
+You’ll want to have plenty of over-the-counter medications on hand like pain relievers.
 Also, stock up on sports drinks and bottled water to stay hydrated.

 If your addiction involves an opioid like heroin or alcohol, they can even offer you medication that will help control the withdrawal.
 Medication-assisted treatment (MAT) programs allow you to take prescription medication that helps to curb cravings while you underdo behavior modification therapy.

 If you are struggling with relapse or addiction then getting treatment means you don’t have to find the path to recovery alone.
 San Antonio Recovery Center offers programs based on the 12-step philosophy.

 SARC also strives to keep our program affordable, so you don’t have to try to quit cold turkey.

 If you are thinking about the cold turkey approach to ending addiction, let us help.
 Give San Antonio Recovery Center a call at 866.957.7885 today, or contact us online.